List of Desperate Housewives characters: Zach Young

 Zach reappears in season three as Gabrielle's secret admirer.
 Zach unsuccessfully tries to impress Gabrielle with luxurious gifts and his wealth.
 After getting her drunk, Zach lets her believe that they had sex, which she cannot remember.
-Gabrielle then asks Carlos to scare Zach off, but before Carlos can confront Zach while at the urinal together, he accidentally sees that Zach has an extremely large penis.
-Carlos assures Gabrielle that if she had slept with Zach, she would remember.
-Zach proposes at Scavo's Pizzeria but Gabrielle declines as she does not want a relationship with him.
+Gabrielle then asks Carlos to scare Zach off, but before Carlos can confront Zach while peeing at the urinal together, he shocks as he accidentally stares in awe that Zach has an extremely huge penis.
+Carlos assures Gabrielle that if she had slept with Zach, she would remember something that big.
+Later Zach proposes at Scavo's Pizzeria but Gabrielle declines as she does not want a relationship with him.

 Zach returns in season seven, shooting Paul at the end of the episode "Down the Block There's a Riot".
 He first appears as a delivery guy delivering flowers to Bree.
 Later in the episode, a gun matching the one used to shoot Paul is found on Bree's couch after Zach planted it there.
 It's revealed that Zach is now addicted to drugs and gambling and has lost his entire fortune on both.
 Paul and Mike both momentarily put their differences aside to help Zach by placing him in a rehab clinic for treatment, where he remains for the rest of the series.